 - Recommended duration: 3 hours or more

-But the most striking feature is a massive statue of Lord Murugan.
-In recent years, the steep steps were painted in an assortment of bright colors.
+This is a must-see attraction that’s just outside Kuala Lumpur, this Hindu temple and shrine sits amid limestone caves.
+Its most striking feature is a massive statue of Lord Murugan.
+The steep steps up to the temple are painted in an assortment of bright colors.

-This iconic landmark is on the bucket list of many tourists so do expect a crowd.
+This iconic landmark is on the bucket list of many tourists so do expect a crowd during your visit!

 - Driving time: 2 hours 25 minutes